 Each Note of each District is issued under the authority of the Act and pursuant to such District's Resolution.
-The issuance of each Note is expected to provide moneys to anticipate taxes, income, revenue, cash receipts and other moneys provided for Fiscal Year 2022-2023 which will be received by or accrued to each District for its general fund during such Fiscal Year 2022-2023.
-Pursuant to the Original Indenture and each applicable Supplemental Indenture, each Note of each District will be purchased with proceeds of the respective series of Bonds and irrevocably deposited with and pledged and transferred to the Trustee for the benefit of the Owners of such series of Bonds.
+The issuance of each Note is expected to provide moneys to anticipate taxes, income, revenue, cash receipts and other moneys provided for Fiscal Year 2023-2024 which will be received by or accrued to each District for its general fund during such Fiscal Year 2023-2024.
+Pursuant to the Indenture, each Note of each District will be purchased with proceeds of the Bonds and irrevocably deposited with and pledged and transferred to the Trustee for the benefit of the Owners of such Bonds.
 For a list of the names of the Districts, the Notes issued by each of the Districts, and the principal amount of the Notes being issued by each of the Districts, see "PARTICIPATING DISTRICTS" herein.